-The above table indicates that the loan size for new customer is increasing over a given period of time.
-Thus even if the increasing rate is somewhat small Eshet micro finance institution is at good financial performance.
-When we see the average loan size of average loan size of Eshet micro finance institution in 2006 ii.
-Oromia credit and saving association S.C as inflation, customer improvement and the financial sustainability of the microfinance.
-Anyhow Oromia microfinance institution increases its loan size to the new customer in the period if study (2000-2006).
+Loan size is one measurement of the financial sustainability of certain micro finance institution.
+If the loan size 160 to the client over a given period of time increases then that micro finance said to have good performance and 161 in a good profitable condition.
+First let us see the loan that is given to the new customer over a given period 162 of time in table form.
+Source: own survey The above table indicates that the loan size for new customer is 163 increasing over a given period of time.
+Thus even if the increasing rate is somewhat small Eshet micro finance 164 institution is at good financial performance.
+When we see the average loan size of In Oromia credit and saving 165 association the loan size to new customer is increasing from time to time.
+The increment may be due to some 166 167 reasons such as inflation, customer improvement and the financial sustainability of the microfinance.
+Anyhow 168 Oromia microfinance institution increases its loan size to the new customer in the period if study ??2000) ??2001) ??2002) ??2003) ??2004) ??2005) ??2006).
+Source: own survey 169